Top 29 Japanese Fashion Trends In 2022

 Time to put aside your bombers, fuzzy faux-fur toppers, and so forth and get to the core of this year’s main trends repertoire: patent leather jackets.

-And, above all patent leather jacket styles, the black and bold patent leather trenches are at the top of Japanese fashion trends of this year.
+And, above all patent leather jacket styles, the black and bold patent leather trenches are at the top of Japanese fashion trends this year.

 27/29